 Have you recently bought a new cat tree, put it together, just to found out that your cat likes the cardboard box it came in better?
 Maybe your cat is ignoring or even is afraid of the new cat tree.
 You are thinking, oh no, what a waste of money.
-If you are wondering how to get cat to use cat tree, this article is for you.
+If you are wondering how to get your cat to use their cat tree, this article is for you.
+In this article, you will learn how to get your cat to use their new cat tree.

 Table of Contents